Little Maestra

 Little Maestra (リトル・マエストラ) is a 2012 Japanese film directed by Toshiro Saiga.

 Plot

-It is set in a small fishing village in Shikamachi, Ishikawa Prefecture, who depend on the local amateur orchestra as their favorite source of entertainment.
+It is set in a small fishing village in Shika municipality, Ishikawa Prefecture, who depend on the local amateur orchestra as their favorite source of entertainment.
 When the conductor dies unexpectedly, the townspeople recruit the man's granddaughter, a high school student with a talent for conducting.

 The song "Land of Hope and Glory" features in the movie.